AviatrixSystems/Docs/HowTos/simpletransit.rst

 5. Congratulations!
 ------------------------------------------------

-Now you can test connectivity by initiating a "Ping" or "SSH" to an EC2 instance in a Spoke VPC.
+Now you can test connectivity by initiating a "Ping" or "SSH" from office host machine or your laptop to an EC2 instance in a Spoke VPC.

 6. Add More Spoke VPCs
 ---------------------------------------

 Each time you add a new Spoke VPC, you need to edit the site2cloud tunnel to include the new Spoke VPC CIDR in the remote CIDR field, as shown below.
-Similarly, you need to edit your on-prem device to include the new Spoke VPC.
+Similarly, you may need to edit your on-prem device to include the new Spoke VPC.

 |edit-transit-to-onprem-for-spoke2|